Experiencing hair loss can be downright scary.

 So how does it happen?

+Paragard may not directly mess with your hormone levels, but doctors found that excess copper can affect the thyroid gland.
 The thyroid gland is vital in regulating many body functions by constantly releasing amounts of thyroid hormones into our bloodstream.

 Are you starting to see the connection now?